 - Discuss your area of expertise and your accomplishments within the field.
-Base this discussion on your academic and employment record, research grants and awards, publications, and other examples of research productivity. - Discuss your current standing and potential for excellence in the research field, based on research plans. - You will need to be selective in what you discuss.
+Refer to your academic and employment record, research grants and awards, publications, and other examples of research productivity. - Discuss your current standing and potential for excellence in the research field, based on research plans. - You will need to be selective in what you discuss.
 In particular, highlight your accomplishments that demonstrate your independence from your former supervisor.

-8. B. DESCRIPTION OF RESEARCHER-DEGREE(S) EARNED AND 8.
-C. DESCRIPTION OF RESEARCHER-FIRST ACADEMIC APPOINTMENT
+9. B. DESCRIPTION OF THE RESEARCHER (PI)-FIRST DEGREE(S) EARNED AND 9.
+C. DESCRIPTION OF THE RESEARCHER (PI)-FIRST ACADEMIC APPOINTMENT started their independent academic research career on or after January 1, 2015.

-Researchers must have completed their first Doctor of Philosophy, Doctor of Veterinary Medicine, Medical Doctor, or Terminal Degree on or after January 1, 2009 and must have started their independent academic research career on or after January 1, 2014.
+Researchers must have completed their first Doctor of Philosophy, Doctor of Veterinary Medicine, Medical Doctor, or Terminal Degree on or after January 1, 2010 and must have

-8. D. DESCRIPTION OF RESEARCHER-INTERRUPTIONS OR DELAYS (150 WORDS MAXIMUM)
+9. D. DESCRIPTION OF THE RESEARCHER (PI)-INTERRUPTIONS OR DELAYS (150 WORDS MAXIMUM)

-Section 8d allows the applicant to provide the review panel with details on interruptions or delays.
+Section 9d allows the applicant to provide the review panel with details on interruptions (e.g., continued education training such as medical training and fellowships or parental leave) or delays that may have impacted productivity.
 You will not be able to provide further documentation or letters, so provide the necessary detail here.
 Use all of the allotted words to provide a full and clear explanation.
 Include months in your date ranges, not only the years.
 Use your CV to reinforce this explanation and provide further detail.
 Failure to provide this information, if applicable, will result in the application being deemed ineligible.